aimenux/DockerNetCoreDemo/README.md

 In this repo, i m using docker in order to build several types of .net core applications :

 > :one: `App_01` : Console application
->
 > :two: `App_02` : Worker application
->
 > :three: `App_03` : WebApi application

-:rocket: To run code from visual studio, start docker profile (see LaunchSetting.json).

-:rocket: To run code from you favorite terminal type the following commands :
+:rocket: To run code, type the following commands in your favorite terminal :
 >
 > :zap: For `App_01` :
 > - `docker build -t app01-image -f .\App_01\Dockerfile .`